openforis/sepal_ui/docs/source/tutorials/send-to-sepal.rst

     The parenthesis should disappear.

-Tn this new environment run the following command using your requirement.txt file:
+In this new environment run the following command using your requirement.txt file:

 .. code-block:: console

     $ grep -v "^#" <path-to-module>/requirements.txt | xargs -n 1 -L 1 pip3 install

 It will recursively install all your libraries in the virtual env.
-If you are experiencing difficulties, please contact us in the `issue tracker <https://github.com/12rambau/SEPAL_ui/issues>`_.
+If you are experiencing difficulties, please contact us in the `issue tracker <https://github.com/12rambau/sepal_ui/issues>`_.

 Add documentation
 -----------------